Resources for Military Partners

 image

-When Abuse Strikes Twice, a One in Ten Podcast episode
+When Abuse Strikes Twice, a One in Ten Podcast Episode

 What causes revictimization?
 How can we prevent it?
 There are common factors that contribute to child abuse and neglect that may affect any family: job stress, food insecurity, and intimate partner violence, to name just a few.
 But military families face additional stressors.
 Miranda Kaye, Ph.D., associate research professor at Penn State’s Clearinghouse for Military Family Readiness, and her colleagues set out to examine what, at the individual, family, and community levels, contributed to revictimization.
 And the findings about community were perhaps some of the most surprising.